Parsl/parsl/docs/userguide/configuration/index.rst

 the types of `Executors <executors/index.html>`_ available in Parsl, which each may require using a `resource provider and launcher <providers/index.html>`_.

-Alternatively, start by finding an `example configuration <examples.html>`_ which is simmilar to what you need.
+Alternatively, start by finding an `example configuration <examples.html>`_ which is similar to what you need.

 .. toctree::
     :maxdepth: 2